starkinfra/sdk-node/README.md

 3.2.2.
 Go to Menu > Integrations

 3.2.3.
-Click on the "Organization public key" button
+Click on the 'Organization public key' button

 3.2.4.
 Upload the public key you created in section 2 (only a legal representative of the organization can upload the public key)

 3.2.5.
-Click on your profile picture and then on the "Organization" menu to get the Organization ID
+Click on your profile picture and then on the 'Organization' menu to get the Organization ID

 3.2.6.
 Use the Organization ID and private key to create the object below: